boycehbz/CrowdRec/README.md

 # CrowdRec

-The code is tested on Windows10 and WSL2 (Windows Subsystem for Linux) with a NVIDIA GeForce RTX 3090 GPU and 64GB memory.<br>
+The code is tested on Windows 10 and WSL2 (Windows Subsystem for Linux) with an NVIDIA GeForce RTX 3090 GPU and 64GB memory.<br>
 (To accelerate the fitting, we use 7 RTX 3090 and 3 TITAN RTX cards during the GigaCrowd Challenge Season 2022.)

 ## Evaluation on GigaCrowd dataset